kaezrr/starpsx/README.md

 StarPSX is a free and open-source PlayStation 1 (PS1) emulator written in Rust.
 This project is highly work in progress and not suitable for playing games yet.

+## Project Structure

+The project is split into three crates:

+- **core**
+  A library crate that hosts the main emulator functionality.

+- **renderer**
+  A software rasterizer written from scratch.
+  This is a library crate used by `core` for drawing to a framebuffer.
+  In the future, support for switchable renderers is planned (e.g. software vs hardware backends).

+- **frontend**
+  The main binary crate that provides the frontend GUI.
+  Currently, it uses a basic `winit` + `softbuffer` window for output.
+  The long-term plan is to integrate a fully featured GUI framework.

 ## Component Status

 - [ ] CPU